 Factories, construction sites, warehouses, logging sites, and shipyards are commonly subject to falling objects and flying debris – hazards that can cause damage to laborers’ eyes, ears, and head.
 Injuries of this nature may lead to temporary or permanent disability, damaging a person’s capacity to earn a living.
 Stores, ships, hospitals, drilling rigs, and oil platforms are common sites for slips and falls which may result from lack of protective railing, slippery or disorderly walkways, or poor lighting.
 Many worksites utilize dangerous equipment such as power saws, hoists, forklifts, cranes, derricks, torches, conveyors, rotators, welders, and feeder belts.
 Poor manufacturing, maintenance, and operation of such equipment can lead to catastrophic injuries and fatalities.

-Building a Workplace Injury Case
+Building a Workplace Injury Case in Austin

 We will be in constant communication with you as we work to resolve your claim.
 If there is anything you can do to help us build a strategic case, we will request it of you.
 If you’ve been injured, these are the things you should do: